My mdb file cannot be opened. With your software, I am able to fix it again.

 - Close all other apps when repairing.
 It will consume a lot of time and resources to repair a large Access database file.
 Therefore, it is recommended to close any other apps when using DataNumen Access Repair to repair the file.

-Need I close Microsoft Access during the repair process?
+Is it necessary to close Microsoft Access in the repair process?

-Yes, it is recommended to close Microsoft Access when you repair your corrupt Access database file.
+Yes, it is recommended to do so when you repair your corrupt Access database file.

-Actually during the repair process, sometimes you will notice that Microsoft Access will be launched in the background, then closed automatically.
-That is normal, as our product will invoke the Jet database engine in Microsoft Access, if it is installed on the local computer.
+In fact, throughout the repair process, you may occasionally observe Microsoft Access starting up in the background, and subsequently shutting down on its own.
+This behavior is completely expected because our tool will utilize the Jet database engine within Microsoft Access, if it’s installed on the local machine.

 What are the requirements of your tool?